abinit/abinit/doc/tutorial/eph4mob.md

 For a review of the different possible approaches see the review paper by [[cite:Ponce2020]].

-In the SERTA, the transport linewidth is given by the imaginary part of the electron-phonon (e-ph) self-energy evaluated at the KS energy.
+In the SERTA, the transport linewidth is given by the imaginary part of the electron-phonon (e-ph) self-energy evaluated at the KS energy [[cite:Giustino2017]].
 Only the Fan-Migdal (FM) part contributes to the linewidth as the Debye-Waller is Hermitian.
-The linewidth of the electron state $n\kk$ due to the scattering with phonons is obtained from
+The linewidth of the electron state $n\kk$ due to the scattering with phonons is given by

 \begin{equation}
 \begin{split}